 However, with two bills working to ban counties and municipalities from allowing camping and sleeping on public grounds, lawmakers aren’t outlining funding to provide proper shelter to those in need of it.

-On this episode of Florida Matters, we hear about a specific group of people who experience homelessness: youth under 18 who are separated from their families because of abuse or neglect, but who aren’t part of the foster care system.
-They’re considered unaccompanied and they are extremely vulnerable to problems like untreated mental health disorders, drug use, and sexual exploitation.
+On this episode of "Florida Matters," we hear about a specific group of people who experience homelessness: youth under 18 who are separated from their families because of abuse or neglect but aren’t part of the foster care system.
+They’re considered unaccompanied and are extremely vulnerable to problems like untreated mental health disorders, drug use and sexual exploitation.

 Vicki Sokolik is working to decrease the number of unhoused, unaccompanied youth.
-She founded Starting Right, Now, an organization providing support, permanent housing and access to healthcare to unaccompanied youth experiencing homelessness.
+She founded Starting Right, Now, an organization providing support, permanent housing and access to health care to unaccompanied youth experiencing homelessness.

 “It’s not a shelter.
 We are more than a bed,” she explained.
 “We are a holistic program that offers everything from education support to mentoring to life skills training to planning for your future.”

 Sokolik also wrote a book on the issue of youth homelessness and her journey to founding Starting Right, Now.
-It’s called, "If You See Them – Young, Unhoused, and Alone in America."
+It’s called, "If You See Them – Young, Unhoused and Alone in America."

-Jamal is a graduate of Sokolik’s program who went from sleeping outside his home some nights and getting no support from his mother, to being a freshman in college with goals of joining the military and becoming a screenwriter.
-We used his first name to conceal the identity of his family.
+Jamal is a graduate of Sokolik’s program who went from sleeping outside his home some nights and getting no support from his mother to being a freshman in college with goals of joining the military and becoming a screenwriter.
+We used only his first name to conceal the identity of his family.

-“The turning point came when all my friends, they would tell me, ‘Jamal, this isn’t right,’” he said, speaking about why he went to Starting Right, Now.
+“The turning point came when all my friends, they would tell me, ‘Jamal, this isn’t right,’ ” he said, speaking about why he went to Starting Right, Now.
 He continued saying his friends would tell him, “You have a bright future.
 But you need to take action like right now.”

-“You go to school and you’re a regular kid and you come back but people don’t know that you don’t have a place to stay or that you’re going from house to house, couch to couch.”
+“You go to school and you’re a regular kid and you come back, but people don’t know that you don’t have a place to stay or that you’re going from house to house, couch to couch.”

 His advice to adults: Don’t prejudge and ask questions.